High Asia Herald Report

 He thanked Dr Fouzia Saeed for taking this initiative and extending cooperation for the promotion of the art and culture of GB in Pakistan and abroad.

-For achieving the common goals, the minister said, there was a need for accelerating cultural activities to promote the tangible and intangible culture and traditions of GB through training programmes for artists, technicians for audio and video recordings.
+For achieving the common goals, the minister said, there was a need for accelerating cultural activities to promote the tangible and intangible culture and traditions of GB through training programmes for artists, and technicians for audio and video recordings.

 He hoped that PNCA will assist the culture department of GB in preparing its own policy for the promotion of the diverse culture and its dissemination at national and international levels as well as the well-being of artists and artisans.